cslarson/dapper/README.md

 # Dapper OS (alpha)
 #### A (more) secure* desktop environment for running Ethereum dapps
 Dapper uses [Archiso](https://wiki.archlinux.org/index.php/archiso) to build a very basic Arch Linux desktop.
 Only the minimal packages necessary to support running Ethereum dapps are included.
-Dapper is intended to be run as a non-persisted live usb (see [Instructions](#instructions)).
+Dapper is intended to be run from a non-persisted live usb (see [Instructions](#instructions)).

 ## Security Features
 - ~~Hardened linux kernel (grsecurity/pax)~~